 TO: EnviroLogic Resources, Inc. 2201 East Willow St., Ste.
-D #142 Signal Hill, CA 90755 DATE: 7/19/19 TITLE: Technical Support and Oversight of Project of the Well 42 Design and Construction The undersigned Consultant agrees to furnish the following: All Work/Services per the attached Exhibit A Exhibit B - Term, Early Termination & Notice A - Scope of Work and Proposal, and per Contract price \$: Not to Exceed \$199,000.0 00 Term: One (1) year from the effe ective Agreement DATE above a copy will be signed by its authorized represe the names of your authorized representative(s on acceptance by Mission Springs Water District, intative(s) and promptly returned to you.
-Insert below.
-Consultant: Accepted: EnviroLogic Resources, Inc Mission Springs Water District By: (Business Name) By: Arden Wallum Thomas J. Calabrese Title General Manager Title President Other authorized representative(s): Other authorized representative(s): Danny Friend Director of Engineering and Operations Luiz Santos Associate Engineer
+D #142 Signal Hill, CA 90755

+DATE: 7/19/19

+TITLE: Technical Support and Oversight of the Well 42 Design and Construction Project

+The undersigned Consultant agrees to furnish the following:

+All Work/Services per the attached Exhibit A - Scope of Work and Proposal, and per Exhibit B - Term, Early Termination & Notice

+Term: One (1) year from the effective Agreement DATE above

+Instructions: Sign and return the originals.
+Upon acceptance by Mission Springs Water District, a copy will be signed by its authorized representative(s) and promptly returned to you.
+Insert the names of your authorized representative(s) below.

+Accepted: Consultant:

+Mission Springs Water District EnviroLogic Resources, Inc

+By: Arden Wallum Title General Manager By: Thomas J. Calabrese Title President Other authorized representative(s):

+Other authorized representative(s): Other authorized representative(s).

+Danny Friend

+Director of Engineering and Operations

+Luiz Santos Associate Engineer